lyderic-dutillieux/lyderic-dutillieux/README.md

 ### Hi there 👋

-💻 I'm a French IT Consultant, CEO [Origénial](https://www.origenial.fr), and I'm skilled and available to help you out with your IT strategy.
+💻 I'm a French IT Consultant, CEO [Cloud Algebra](https://www.cloudalgebra.com), and I'm skilled and available to help you out with your IT Infrastructure's security, reliability and performance.
 Check my Linkedin too for more details.

 📖 I also hold a (admittedly inactive) [technical blog](https://lyderic.origenial.fr) and I like to contribute to Open Source projects.